 That evening, the initial idea for Indiesew was born.
 And though the business model changed over several iterations, Indiesew has always embodied my values for a handmade wardrobe, and for self-sufficiency and self-expression.
 Yes, sewing is a way to take ourselves out of the equation of fast fashion, but it’s also a way to show the world who we are.
 Like Cline says, “sewing made me realize I could dress exactly how I wanted.”

 We all have so many different reasons underlying our love of this hobby.
 I don’t think that being able to sew means you should, without question, make every garment you wear.
-But if you’re looking for a challenge, transitioning to a mostly handmade wardrobe is a great way to stretch yourself.
+But if you’re looking for a challenge, transitioning to a mostly handmade wardrobe, like the ones on the Plus Size Clothing Online, is a great way to stretch yourself.
 It might even change the way you consume fashion.

 I’m sure I would have unearthed my passion for a handmade wardrobe without reading Overdressed…eventually.
 But Cline’s words said exactly what my heart had been feeling for a few years.
 And it gave me the confidence to do something about it, to start a business around ideas and feelings that get me out of bed every morning.
 For that, I’m so grateful.